icopy-site/awesome/docs/awesome/awesome-elixir.md

 ## Other Awesome Lists
 *Other amazingly awesome lists can be found at [jnv/lists](https://github.com/jnv/lists#lists-of-lists) or [bayandin/awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness#awesome-awesomeness).*

-* [Awesome Elixir and https://github.com/h4cc/awesome-elixir/blob/master/CQRS](https://github.com/slashdotdash/awesome-elixir-cqrs) - A curated list of awesome Elixir and Command Query Responsibility Segregation (https://github.com/h4cc/awesome-elixir/blob/master/CQRS) and event sourcing resources.
+* [Awesome Elixir and CQRS](https://github.com/slashdotdash/awesome-elixir-cqrs) - A curated list of awesome Elixir and Command Query Responsibility Segregation (CQRS) and event sourcing resources.
 * [Awesome Elixir by LibHunt](https://elixir.libhunt.com) - A curated list of awesome Elixir and Erlang packages and resources.
 * [Awesome Erlang](https://github.com/drobakowski/awesome-erlang) - A curated list of awesome Erlang libraries, resources and shiny things.
 * [Curated Elixir Resources](https://hackr.io/tutorials/learn-elixir) - A collection of top recommended Elixir resources.